sulu/sulu/UPGRADE.md

 Serialization to `array` type is not longer possible use the new `sulu_core.array_serializer` service instead.

+### Refactor Rest Controllers

+The Sulu `RestController` was deprecated and replaced with the `AbstractRestController`.
+All Sulu Rest controllers were refactored to extend the new `AbstractRestController`.
+Furthermore, all these controllers and now use constructor injection to gather their dependencies.

 ### Refactor WebsiteController and DefaultController

 The WebsiteController and DefaultController were refactored to not extend the deprecated Symfony Controller class.